Wisconsin vs. Iowa NCAA Football Odds, Plays and Insights | October 30, 2021

 Iowa Stats and Trends

-- Iowa has five wins against the spread in seven games this season.
+- In Iowa's seven games this year, it has five wins against the spread.

-- This season, the Hawkeyes won ATS in their only game as an underdog of 3.5 points or more.
+- The Hawkeyes have been underdogs by 3.5 points or more once this season and covered the spread.

-- Iowa's games this season have gone over the point total two times in seven opportunities (28.6%).
+- Iowa's games this year have hit the over on two of seven set point totals (28.6%).

 - When Iowa puts up more than 18.4 points, it is 5-1 against the spread and 6-0 overall.

-- Iowa is 4-2 against the spread and 5-1 overall when the team amasses more than 223 yards.
+- Iowa is 4-2 against the spread and 5-1 overall when the team amasses over 223.0 yards.

-- The Hawkeyes have turned the ball over nine times this season, one more turnover than the Badgers have forced (8).
+- The Hawkeyes have turned the ball over one more time (9 total) than the Badgers have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.